Importance and Specialties of Hamilton Pool and Hamilton Pool Preserve

 5 Home Stead Trail

 The Homestead trail is located in Mckinney Falls.
 Hiking the trail is an opportunity to enjoy the beautiful scenery of the Red Top Mountain and the lovely views of Lake Allatoona.
 This trial is the longest in the area.
 Looking down and around the trail are various species of beautiful wildlife and green ferns.
 Hiking along the Allatoona Lake contours is an experience one is likely not to forget in his entire life.
-The trail is marked by a host of wildlife such as deer, crocodiles, water-mammoth, and frogs.
+The trail is marked by a host of wildlife such as deer, crocodiles, water mammoths, and frogs.

 Other fascinating features include large boulders, rolling hills, the lovely Allatoona Lake, and a host of beautiful forests.
 The trail is animal friendly.
 You can carry your favorite pet along for a walk and enjoy the beautiful scenes of the environment together.